akumina/mobileapp-samples/akumina-ios-sample/readme.md

 # Sample App from Akumina Authentication Library for iOS

-## Download the akumina-io-sample folder and rund pod install in terminal
+## Download the akumina-io-sample folder and run pod install in terminal
 ### Open project workspace file
 ### Run the app